 - Raise awareness through social media platforms by sharing evidenced based research

 - Seek treatments from those that are IFA PSA registered

 - Get involved with any surveys we publish

 What can therapists do to help?

 - Ensure you are registered and regulated by a professional body like the IFA PSA register

 - Submit Research Papers

-- Submit Case Histories in publications like the Aromatherapy Times (with the consent of the client)
+- Submit Case Histories in publications like the Aromatherapy Times (all client data is anonymised)